fronteradevs-utrgv/cs-mentorship-program/mentor-guides/product-guide.md

 # Product Management Guide 🧠

-## Week One: Introductions and Goals
+## Introductions and Goals
 - Introductions
 - Exploring PM as a career, the relationship between PMs and SWEs, and different types of PM
 - Alternate careers- software engineering, data science, research, etc.
-- Understanding and defining short and long-term goals
+- Understanding and defining short and long-term goal

-## Week Two: Expanding the Ps of PM and Networking
+## Expanding the Ps of PM and Networking
 - Expanding on the P’s of PM
   - Product
   - Program